DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Heberdon and Bouchard nodes are due to exostosis — a bony enlargement — and are a sign of osteoarthritis.
+A Heberden or Bouchard node is due to an exostosis — a bony enlargement — and a sign of osteoarthritis.
 The cause of osteoarthritis is not fully understood.
-There is a genetic contribution to the presence of nodes .
+There is a genetic predisposition to the development of nodes .

-Osteoarthritis is considered a sign of 'wear and tear'.
+Osteoarthritis is considered a sign of 'wear and tear' in a joint.
 The earliest structural abnormalities in osteoarthritis are evident in the ligaments supporting the joints .
 The cartilage of the joints breaks down, osteophytes (bone spurs) develop, and the ends of the bones rub against each other.

 Inflammation in the nodes is due to friction-induced capsular rupture and synovial leakage .